4 things you didn't know about Amazon

 2-day shipping doesn't always mean 2-day delivery

-One of the all-time great Amazon Prime perks is free 2-day shipping, right?
+One of the all-time great Amazon Prime perks is free two-day shipping, right?
 Right -- so why do items sometimes take three, four or more days to arrive?

 There's some little-known fine print that explains this: Amazon doesn't guarantee your order will arrive two days after you place it, it guarantees that it will arrive two days after it ships.
 If there's limited inventory or some other issue, it might take a day or two before an item leaves the warehouse.